Hike the Austrian Alps in Tyrol – Summer in Tuxertal (Zillertal) Mountains

 6. Hintertux

-As a side valley of Zillertal, Tuxertal (the Tux Valley) is a hidden gem tucked away in the Austrian Alps beneath the over 3000-metre high alp peaks, where you can experience the real authentic Austrian Tyrol with century-old farming traditions in the mountains.
-Whether you arrive at the Tux-Finkenberg region by car or by the train ending at Mayrhofen, which is the point of entry to the 13-kilometre long Tuxertal, you will find the local bus 4104 a convenient means of transport to reach walking trails for hikes across the valley.
+As a side valley of Zillertal, Tuxertal (the Tux Valley) is a hidden gem tucked away in the Austrian Alps beneath the over 3000-metre-high alp peaks, where you can experience the real authentic Austrian Tyrol with century-old farming traditions in the mountains.
+Whether you arrive at the Tux-Finkenberg region by car or by train ending at Mayrhofen, which is the point of entry to the 13-kilometre-long Tuxertal, you will find the local bus 4104 convenient to reach walking trails for hikes across the valley.
 Using the bus will allow you to plan itineraries that are not complete round trips – since you can easily take advantage of the bus to return to your starting point.

 Penken | Photo: Travel In Culture

-There are plenty of exciting things to see and do in the Tuxertal valley.
-Although probably best known as a destination for winter sports, the valley is also a great option for the summer holidays.
-Below, some of the most popular summer activities are described, following the bus route from Mayrhofen at the beginning of the Tuxertal and continuing towards the end of the paved road at Hintertux.
+There are several exciting things to see and do in the Tuxertal Valley.
+Although probably best known as a destination for winter sports, the valley is also excellent for the summer holidays.
+Following the bus route from Mayrhofen at the beginning of the Tuxertal and continuing towards the end of the paved road at Hintertux, you will find a range of popular summer activities.

-Already when jumping on the bus in Mayrhofen or Finkenberg, you will from the other passengers get a good hint of what the most popular outdoor activities are in Tuxertal.
+When jumping on the bus in Mayrhofen or Finkenberg, you will get a good hint of the most popular outdoor activities in Tuxertal.
 Locals use the bus to commute to/from work, and visitors (Austrian and a range of other nationalities) use it to reach their desired destination.
-Some bring hiking poles since one of the top things to do in the Austrian mountains in summer is hiking!
-Some passengers carry snowboards, ski boots and winter clothing as the Hintertux glaciers have fabulous ski sport options also in summer!
+Some bring hiking poles, as hiking is one of the top things to do in the Austrian mountains in summer!
+Other passengers carry snowboards, ski boots and winter clothing, as the Hintertux glaciers have fabulous ski sports options, including in summer!

 Photo: Travel In Culture

-Depending on your preferences – whether to stay in a hotel or an apartment in one of the small Tux alpine towns or villages with shops and restaurants, or rather in quiet surroundings in the middle of the nature, you can either pick Mayrhofen, Finkenberg or Vorderlanersbach to enjoy a small alpine Tuxertal town … or a hamlet such as for instance Innerberg to have the sound of the bell cows right next to your balcony – and the opportunity to be woken up by the cowbells in the morning!
+Depending on your preferences – whether to stay in a hotel or an apartment in one of the small Tux alpine towns or villages with shops and restaurants or rather in quiet surroundings in the middle of nature, you can either pick Mayrhofen, Finkenberg or Vorderlanersbach to enjoy a small alpine Tuxertal town or a hamlet such as Innerberg to have the sound of the bell cows right next to your balcony – and the opportunity to be woken up by the cowbells in the morning!

-This is where you will arrive if you come to Zillertal / Tuxertal by train – and from where a number of buses depart to the distinct Austrian valleys in this part of Tyrol.
+Mayrhofen is where you will arrive if you come to Zillertal / Tuxertal by train – and from where many buses depart to the distinct Austrian valleys in this part of Tyrol.

 Photo: Travel In Culture

-Mayrhofen is the main town of Tuxertal, and the town where you will find the largest selection of special shops, services, restaurants, and even enjoyable swimming pool experiences.
-Staying here will be a good base for excursions and day trips to destinations located in the surroundings mountains and valleys – with excellent public transport options: trains, buses and convenient cable cars.
+Mayrhofen is the main town of Tuxertal and where you will find the largest selection of speciality shops, services, restaurants, and even enjoyable swimming pool experiences.
+Staying here will be a good base for excursions and day trips to destinations in the surrounding mountains and valleys – with excellent public transport options: trains, buses and convenient cable cars.

-Popular cable cars are the Ahornbahn up to Ahorn (providing views to Ahornspitze at 2973 m), as well as the Kombibahn Penken which takes you up to Penken.
-Ahorn and the valley below (with the beautiful lake Stillupspeicher) is by the way a perfect place to watch golden eagles in Tuxertal!
+Popular cable cars are the Ahornbahn up to Ahorn (providing views to Ahornspitze at 2973 m) and the Kombibahn Penken, which takes you up to Penken.
+Ahorn and the valley below (with the beautiful lake Stillupspeicher) are also a perfect place to watch golden eagles in Tuxertal!

 Penken | Photo: Travel In Culture

-Penken is also a favourite spot for paragliders – and you will easily be able to watch dozens of paragliders take off from the mountain and soar above the valley below, dotting the sky with their colourful parachutes.
+Penken is also a favourite spot for paragliders – and you will, with a little bit of luck, be able to watch dozens of paragliders take off from the mountain and soar above the valley below, dotting the sky with their colourful parachutes.

 Photo: Travel In Culture

-Finkenberg is the next small town in the Tuxertal, also with a small public swimming pool.
-Like Mayrhofen it is surrounded by steep mountain slopes – and the Penkenjoch tableau is also accessible by the cable car Finkenberger Almbahn.
+Finkenberg is the next small town in the Tuxertal, with a small public swimming pool.
+Like Mayrhofen, steep mountain slopes surround it – and the Penkenjoch tableau is also accessible by the cable car Finkenberger Almbahn.

-A main attraction in Finkenberg is the Teufelsbrücke, the Devil’s Bridge, which is an imposing wooden construction placed above the insanely deep gorge.
-According to the legend, the Devil helped construct the bridge – demanding the first living being crossing the completed bridge to be his reward.
-The farmers were clever and let a goat pass as the first living creature, and in this way the Devil disappeared with the goat, leaving the people saved behind.
+A main attraction in Finkenberg is the Teufelsbrücke, the Devil’s Bridge, an imposing wooden construction placed above the strikingly deep gorge.
+According to the legend, the Devil helped construct the bridge.
+He demanded the first living being on the completed bridge as his reward.
+The farmers were clever and let a goat pass as the first living creature, and in this way, the Devil disappeared with the goat, leaving the people saved behind.

 The Devil’s Bridge, Finkenberg | Photo: Travel In Culture

-Finkenberg features a beautiful parish church that was extended in 1833.
-The frescoes inside are made by the Innsbruck artist Wolfram Köberl.
+Finkenberg features a beautiful parish church, extended in 1833.
+The Innsbruck artist Wolfram Köberl has made the frescoes inside.

 At the hamlet Innerberg, just outside Finkenberg, another remarkable chapel is situated just off the road.
-It is the Innerberg Chapel which in 1981 replaced the former chapel in honour of St Margaret, erected at the turn of the century, in 1902.
-The new construction was designed by the Innsbruck architects Heinz, Mathol und Strele free of charge – and it was carried out by a group of volunteers.
+It is the Innerberg Chapel, in 1981 replacing the former chapel in honour of St Margaret, which was erected at the turn of the century (in 1902).
+The new construction was designed by the Innsbruck architects Heinz, Mathol, and Strele, free of charge and carried out by volunteers.

 The Innerberg Chapel | Photo: Travel In Culture

-As everywhere in the Tuxertal there is a plethora of hiking routes and trails, and you will have terrific opportunities to enjoy a varied landscape and the mountain life: the green soft high-mountain pastures, small farms where you can be lucky to see the bellcows being milked, the farmers working manually in the fields mowing hay in the traditional way using a scythe, a herd of goats far away from all civilisation, spectacular waterfalls, ice-cold melting water running down the mountainside from the glaciers and much more.
+As everywhere in the Tuxertal, there is a plethora of hiking routes and trails, and you will have terrific opportunities to enjoy a varied landscape and the mountain life: the green soft high-mountain pastures, small farms where you can be lucky to see the bell cows being milked, the farmers working manually in the fields traditionally mowing hay using a scythe, a herd of goats far away from all civilisation, spectacular waterfalls, ice-cold melting water running down the mountainside from the glaciers and much more.

 Gamshütte | Photo: Travel In Culture